robang74/roberto-a-foglietta/333-the-dilemma-ai-vs-human-decision-making.md

 Rumors, gossip, ideological contrast and accademic debate is a great mass distraction from the two **BIG** practical problems emerging from the AI hype: trasparency and authorship.

 In few words: who owns and control the steam and how many people can benefit of it.
+Whatever the answer could be, whatever we might like it or not, also in this case transparency is a must to have.

 +